MATHEMATICAL FICTION:

 GenreHumorous, Science Fiction,

-MotifAcademia, Real Mathematicians, Newton,
+MotifAcademia, Real Mathematicians, Isaac Newton,

 TopicAnalysis/Calculus/Differential, Mathematical Physics, Real Mathematics,